arohavsm/crud/README.md

     email: "manasa@gmail.com",
     password: "{your password}"
   }
-  ** Once user login is successful, display successful message and set local storate to the token in the response which came from
+  ** Once user login is successful, display successful message and set local storage using the token in the
-     backend.
-After display success message & setting token redirect user to comments page after 200ms **
+     response.
+After displaying success message & setting token redirect user to comments page after 200ms **
   ```

 ## Layout design